bencawkwell/ansible-dwarffortress/README.md

     ansible-playbook novnc.yml --connection=local

 You can point your browser to http://localhost:6080/vnc.html and click connect (there is no password).
-Remember when running DF to set the DISPLAY:
+Remember when running DF to set the DISPLAY, which by default is set to display 100:

-    DISPLAY=:1 dwarffortress
+    DISPLAY=:100 dwarffortress

 ### XPRA ###